Pros

 Wells Fargo Business Application Process

-Wells Fargo isn’t clear on how long the application process takes, which earns it a 3.7/5 star rating for this section.
+Wells Fargo isn’t clear on how long the application process takes, which did lower its rating.

 Wells Fargo Business Features